-Satisfactory Academic Progress: Financial aid recipients are required to maintain Satisfactory Academic Progress (SAP) in order to remain eligible to receive federal financial aid.
-Three categories of progress are evaluated at the midpoint and end of each payment period to determine Satisfactory Academic Progress; 1) cumulative GPA, 2) number of hours completed (attendance), and 3) maximum time frame to complete the program of study.
+Satisfactory Academic Progress:

+Federal and state regulations require that students receiving financial aid be enrolled in an eligible program for the purpose of obtaining a certificate or diploma.
+An eligible program is defined as a program leading to a vocational certificate or diploma that meets federal criteria.
+Financial aid recipients are required to maintain Satisfactory Academic Progress (SAP) in order to remain eligible to receive federal financial aid and are responsible for making satisfactory academic progress toward the completion of their program.
+The following sections outline the standards by which student progress will be measured.
+Three categories of academic progress are evaluated at the end of each payment period to determine Satisfactory Academic Progress; 1) cumulative GPA, 2) number of clock hours completed, and 3) maximum timeframe to complete the program of study.
+Federal regulations require that this policy apply to all students whether or not financial aid is received.